q111111233/Ping-Pong/README.md

 4. _Numbers divisible by 15 are replaced with "pingpong"_
     * Input Example: 15
     * Output Example: [1,2,"ping",4,"pong","ping",7,8,"ping","pong",11,"ping",13,14,"pingpong"]
+5. _Only positive integer allowed as an input_
+    * Input Example: "how are you?"
+    * Output Example: "Please enter a positive integer"

 ## Technologies Used